A topic from the subject of Biochemistry in Chemistry.

 Key Concepts and Summary

-• The use of a variety of techniques to identify, quantify, and isolate biomolecules.
+• Utilizing diverse techniques to identify, quantify, and isolate biomolecules.

-• The use of computer science to analyze biological data.
+• Employing computational tools to analyze biological data.

-• The importance of understanding the structure and function of biomolecules in order to understand the chemical processes that occur in living organisms.
+• Understanding the structure-function relationships of biomolecules to comprehend chemical processes in living organisms.

 Experiment: Protein Quantitation Using Bradford Assay